-The College's Student Support Person Program is intended to provide students who are Alleged Victims, as well as Accused Persons with a trained staff or faculty member to assist them with accommodations, resources, support, advising, and accompaniment while navigating the College's Sexual Misconduct process.
+The College's Student Support Person Program is intended to provide students that are Alleged Victims, as well as Accused Persons with a trained staff or faculty member to assist them with accommodations, resources, support, advising, and accompaniment while navigating the College's Sexual Misconduct process.
 Any student who has a concern regarding Sexual Misconduct may contact a support person.

 While serving as a part of the Support Person Program, support people are designated as Private Reporters.
 They are not required to report any identifying information to the College, but are required to report 1) the approximate date of the incident, 2) the approximate location of the incident, and 3) the type of crime committed for Clery.
-Privacy for students utilizing the Support Person Program is of the utmost importance, and support people are not to release any other information relayed to them without written permission of the student who reported the alleged misconduct to the support person.
+Privacy for students utilizing the Support Person Program is of the utmost importance, and support people are not to release any information relayed to them about a case (other than that needed for Clery), specifically to anyone charged with investigating or hearing violations of the Sexual Misconduct Policy.

 Support people are not Sexual Assault Counselors as defined in California Evidence Code § 1035.
 They do not hold legal privilege.
 If a student chooses to make a Title IX report to Whittier College, Title IX Investigators will not ask any information of support people.
 If, however, information is requested of support people by outside sources, including police or prosecutors, support persons may have to disclose information provided to them by the student.
-A support person will use his or her best efforts to notify the student of any requests before disclosing any identifying information.
+A support person will notify the student of any requests and before disclosing any identifying information.
 If a student wishes to have a support person disclose any information shared with them, the support person will get their written consent detailing what and with whom the information will be shared prior to sharing it.

-To contact a member of the Support Person Program, you may either contact a member directly using the information below or contact the Dean of Students Office at 562.907.4233.
+To contact a member of the Support Person Program, you may either contact a member directly using their contact information below or contact the Dean of Students Office at 562.907.4233.

-2018- 2019 Members of the Support Person Program
+2018-19 Members of the Support Person Program

-George McKernan

-Director of Conference Services

-562.907.4226

-gmckernan@whittier.edu

-Paul Kjelberg Professor, Department of Philosophy 562.907.4200, ext.4404 pkjellberg@whittier.edu

-Jessica Aparicio Campus Safety 562.907.4211 japarici@whittier.edu
+George McKernan Director of Conference Services 562.907.4226 gmckernan@whittier.edu Jessica Aparicio Campus Safety Office Manager 562.907.4211 japarici@whittier.edu

-Jaimis Ulrich Office of Admission 562.907.4238 julrich@whittier.edu
+Jaimis Ulrich Business Office 562.907.4929 julrich@whittier.edu

-When not Acting as a Title IX Investigator
+When not acting as a Title IX Investigator:

-Jennifer Guerra

-Director, Office of Equity and Inclusion
+Jenny Guerra Director, Office of Equity and Inclusion 562.907.4962 jguerra1@whittier.edu Tea Bogue Assistant Director of Residential Life & Conduct 562.907.5385 tbogue@whittier.edu Ann Kakaliouras Associate Professor 562.907.4341 akakalio@whittier.edu

-jguerra1@whittier.edu

-Tea Bogue

-Area Director, Residential Life

-562.907.5385

-tbogue@whittier.edu

-Ann Kakaliouras

-Associate Professor, Department of Anthropology

-562.907.4200, ext.4341

-akakalio@whittier.edu

-Medical Resources
+Medical Considerations and Resources